 - The construction phase of the facility: - Will result in increased traffic for an approximate 18-24-month period, including new traffic flows and increases in construction and delivery vehicles.
 This construction time period however is for the completion of Sites A, B, and C. The size of this site will entail a shorter period of construction disturbance. - Will cause audible disturbances to property owners living near the facility.
-These impacts should peak over a short period when pile driving is nearest to their own homes, but noise impacts from construction activities will continue beyond this period throughout the construction period. - While efforts have been made to keep the facility out of sight from surrounding residences, the topography may still result in visibility of the SEF from some properties, although conditions have been drafted to reduce this potential. - The project lies in the Shady Grove area, which has been identified as an area that will need a Fire Station regardless of the subject case and that the nearest Station to serve Site A is Station 7 located approximately 5.5 vehicular miles away. - The project will result in the loss of approximately 2.3% of the forestland in the County and the associated benefits of managed forestry acreage.
+These impacts should peak over a short period when pile driving is nearest to their own homes, but noise impacts from construction activities will continue beyond this period throughout the construction period. - The project proposes a new access to West Catharpin Road via private easement over an adjacent property with road frontage.
+This entrance is also located along a segment of West Catharpin Road which has a higher incident of crashes and a close proximity to a curve. - While efforts have been made to keep the facility out of sight from surrounding residences, the topography may still result in visibility of the SEF from some properties, although conditions have been drafted to reduce this potential. - The Shady Grove area has been identified as an area that needs a Fire Station regardless of the subject case and the nearest Station to serve Site C is Station 3 located approximately 9 vehicular miles away. - The project will contribute to the loss of approximately 2.3% (over Sites A, B, and C) of the forestland in the County and the associated benefits of the managed forestry acreage.